Skumko/Skumko/README.md

 ## I'm currently:
 - an engineering student at The Faculty of Informatics and Information Technologies of STU in Bratislava since September 2019
-- DELL Technologies Pricing Team Undergradute intern since April 2022.
+- DELL Technologies Pricing Team postgradute intern since April 2022.
 ## My Goals:
 - Gather experience and knowledge in the data science field,
 - Working on my soft skills as well as some different languages (not only programming ones),